alahm1/alahm/README.md

 What data is needed to achieve our objective?

-To achieve our objective, we require data on the top UK YouTubers in 2024, which includes:
+To achieve our objective, we require data on the top US tech YouTubers in 2024, which includes:

 - Channel names
 - Total subscribers